 The One Page Plot Formula -an outline template and blog post on using it.

 Save the Cat (by Blake Snyder), is plotting beats illustrated with Avengers Infinity War in a video by Studiobinder.
-Save the Cat beats defined by NYC Screenwriters Collective.

 Story and Scene level Beat Sheets by Jamie Gould, including Save the Cat, for Scrivener and others.